MDeLuise/plant-it/README.md

   <p align="center">
       <a href="http://apps.obtainium.imranr.dev/redirect.html?r=obtainium://add/https://github.com/MDeLuise/plant-it" rel="nofollow"><img src="https://raw.githubusercontent.com/ImranR98/Obtainium/main/assets/graphics/badge_obtainium.png" alt="Get it on Obtanium" height=40 ></a>
     </p>

-> **Note on iOS and Play Store Availability:**
-> Currently, there is no iOS version of the app, nor is it available on the Play Store.
-This decision is based on my preference not to pay for publishing a free app, as well as concerns about privacy.
-I aim to minimize sharing personal data, such as my address, with large corporations like Google or Apple.
-Therefore, the app is currently exclusively available for Android users through the alternative sources mentioned above.

 ## Support the project
 If you find this project helpful and would like to support it, consider [buying me a coffee](https://www.buymeacoffee.com/mdeluise).
 Your generosity helps keep this project alive and ensures its continued development and improvement.